Bulgaria, as a holiday destination, is a real hidden gem. Here is a list of the best things to do in Bulgaria suitable for everyone!

 Once again, you will be walking on cobblestone streets, which gives you a feeling of being transported back to a much simpler time.
-In this case, you will find quality food at harbor-side restaurants, wooden houses, cafes, as well as warm and friendly people.
+In this case, you will find quality Bulgarian food at harbor-side restaurants, wooden houses, cafes, and warm and friendly people.

-This information might sound simplistic, but therein lies the beauty of Sozopol Old Town – its simplicity.
+This information might sound simplistic, but the beauty of Sozopol Old Town lies in simplicity.
 Don’t miss it!

 Later, this was the location of the Bulgarian Social Democratic Workers Party’s first gathering (the party later became the Bulgarian Communist Party).
 Additionally, it’s also where Bulgarian fascists and Communist partisans met in battle during the Second World War.

-Nonetheless, it’s one of the most fascinating places to visit in Bulgaria, often regarded as one of the world’s greatest abandoned buildings.
+Nonetheless, it’s one of the most fascinating places to visit in Bulgaria, often regarded as one of the world’s most incredible abandoned buildings.

-Balchik is a Black Sea coastal town.
-Within that town is what many visitors describe as one of the top places to see in Europe: the Palace and Botanical Gardens of Balchik.
+Balchik is a town on the Black Sea Sea Coast.
+Within that town is what many visitors describe as one of the most beautiful places to see in Europe: the Palace and Botanical Gardens of Balchik.

-In addition to beautifully manicured gardens, you will find a palace, a waterfall, and an outstanding view of the sea.
+In addition to beautifully manicured gardens, you will find a palace, a waterfall, and an outstanding sea view.
 This is the perfect way to end a day in Balchik after seeing the marina and beach.
 You should also consider browsing the little shops selling local items right outside of the botanical gardens.
 You want to have more than some pictures as a reminder of the beauty of this town.

 It’s often said that simplicity is bliss.
 Nothing can be a better example than Sea Garden.
-This is simply a big, beautiful, and clean park with flower gardens, waterfalls, seaside views, hiking trails, statues, and benches for relaxation.
+This big, beautiful, clean park has flower gardens, waterfalls, seaside views, hiking trails, statues, and benches for relaxation.

 Located about 160 kilometers from Sofia, the Bansko Ski Resort is one of Bulgaria’s most popular winter sports destinations in the country’s southwestern corner.

-The town of Bansko is at the foot of Pirin Mountain; its ski runs starting basically behind the town center.
-There are numerous facilities here, including luxurious hotels, but also more affordable accommodations.
-As far as things to do go, skiing and snowshoeing obviously are in the lead.
+The town of Bansko is at the foot of Pirin Mountain; its ski runs start basically behind the city center.
+There are numerous facilities here, including luxurious hotels and more affordable accommodations.
+As far as things to do, skiing and snowshoeing are in the lead.

 There are, however, also more casual activities in Bansko in winter.
 You can relax in spas, go shopping, enjoy traditional Bulgarian food, go for a landscape photography outing, or join the vibrant après-ski festivities.

-Along the 378 kilometers of coastline of the Black Sea in Bulgaria lie magical towns and golden sun-kissed beaches like Sozopol, Golden Sands, or Sunny Beach.
-It might not often pop up on Europe’s best beach destinations, but Bulgaria does have some amazing beach resorts.
+Along the 378 kilometers of coastline of the Black Sea in Bulgaria lie magical towns and golden sun-kissed beaches like Sozopol, Golden Sands, and Sunny Beach.
 If you’re looking for a place for an affordable beach vacation, this is where you should go!
+It might not often pop up on Europe’s best beach destinations, but Bulgaria does have some fantastic beach resorts.

-You should consider all the things to do in Bulgaria in this post, even if you’re taking your kids along.
-The only place that you should take caution would be the Vitosha Mountain.
+In this post, you should consider all the things to do in Bulgaria, even if you’re taking your kids along.
+The only place that you should take caution would be Vitosha Mountain.
 You might consider taking your kids to a ski school so you can enjoy yourselves as a couple without worrying about their safety.

-One of the absolute best things to do in Bulgaria for outdoor lovers is the Seven Rila Lakes Hike.
+The Seven Rila Lakes Hike is one of the absolute best things to do in Bulgaria for outdoor lovers.

 Located in the northwestern Rila region, close to Sofia and Plovdiv, the lakes are all stunning in their own right and cover some of the most breathtaking mountain scenery around the Balkans.

 The highest lake is named The Teardrop, and the lowest is Lower Lake.
 On top of this, you have The Twins, The Eye, The Kidney, The Fish Lake, and the Trefoil.
-The biggest of the lakes is Kidney Lake, but they are all special and visually spectacular – so pack a camera.
+Kidney Lake is the biggest of the lakes, but they are all special and visually spectacular – so pack a camera.

-Located in the east of the Balkan peninsula, on the shore of the Black Sea, Bulgaria was historically often the place where traders and travelers, armies, and adventurers entered or left Europe.
+Located east of the Balkan peninsula, on the Black Sea shore, Bulgaria was often where traders, travelers, armies, and adventurers entered or left Europe.

 It’s the definition of a crossroads country, a meeting place of East and West, North and South.
 Bulgaria is also one of the oldest inhabited countries in Europe.
-This is where the Persians conquered Thracians and, later, by the Romans, who were subsequently defeated by the Byzantines.
+This is where the Persians conquered the Thracians and, later, the Romans, whom the Byzantines subsequently defeated.

-Slavs moved in from the northwest, while Bulgars invaded from the northeast.
 Wars were fought between the Byzantines and the Bulgars.
+Slavs moved in from northwest Bulgaria, while Bulgars invaded from the northeast.
 Even Mongols seized Bulgaria for a while.
-Later still, this was a place where the Ottomans battled crusaders from Western Europe.
+Later, this was where the Ottomans battled crusaders from Western Europe.

-An incredibly long story short, Bulgaria was the meeting place of many armies.
-It used to be a region where battles were won and lost, heroic deeds done, massive fortresses erected.
+To make an incredibly long story short, Bulgaria was the meeting place of many armies.
+It used to be a region where battles were won and lost, heroic deeds were done, and massive fortresses were erected.

 Nowadays, you can still explore this fascinating and eventful past at the many spectacular Bulgaria castles dotted around the country.
-Whether or not you’re interested in Bulgarian history, a visit to one of those castles and fortresses is always a highlight!
+Whether or not you’re interested in Bulgarian history, visiting one of those castles and fortresses is always a highlight!
 Famous examples are Tsarevets Castle, Belogradchik Fortress, Shumen Fortress, and the Fortifications of Nessebar (see the top of this blog post).

 With its healthy blend of small, misty mountain towns and long stretches of golden sand Black Sea beaches, Bulgaria is the perfect country for a short weekend (or extended weekend) road trip.

 There’s much more to this large nation (by European standards) than its major cities.
-In fact, it’s often the small towns in Bulgaria that offer the biggest surprises!
+In fact, the small towns in Bulgaria often offer the biggest surprises!

-Check out limestone cave bars or spend your time soaking in the sun at a beautiful Black Sea resort or dipping below the sea’s surface on a dive excursion.
+There are enough Bulgaria attractions to create unforgettable itineraries for Bulgaria weekend breaks!
+Dip out limestone cave bars, spend your time soaking in the sun at a beautiful Black Sea resort, or dip below the sea’s surface on a dive excursion.
 Ride along streams high up along far-out mountain passes and tour centuries-old monasteries.
 You can do it all in this country.
-There are enough Bulgaria attractions to create amazing itineraries for Bulgaria weekend breaks!

 Some of the best small towns for weekend trips in Bulgaria are the following: